tprasadtp/ubuntu-post-install/docs/testing.md

 Following Tests are done on Travis-CI.

-- `shellcheck` every executable bash script, Test on all supported Ubuntu and Debian distros
+- `shellcheck` every executable
-- Test scripts on all supported Ubuntu and Debian releases.
+- Test scripts on all supported Ubuntu and Debian releases except Jessie.

 !!! info